EigenvectorsAndChill/fastapi_crud/README.md

 # FastAPI CRUD Application - Assignment

-A collaborative assignment to implement CRUD (Create, Read, Update, Delete) operations in a FastAPI application.
+A collaborative assignment to implement CRUD (Create, Read, Update, Delete) operations using SQLite in a FastAPI application.

 ## 📋 Project Overview